healthchecks/healthchecks/templates/docs/self_hosted_docker.md

         $ docker-compose run web /opt/healthchecks/manage.py createsuperuser

+    This will trigger an interactive prompt.

+    You can also provide credentials via parameters, bypassing the interactive prompt:

+        $ docker compose run web /opt/healthchecks/manage.py createsuperuser --email user@example.com --password changeme123

 * Open [http://localhost:8000](http://localhost:8000) in your browser and log in with the credentials from the previous step.